 Overview

 The Center operates an Occupational and Environmental Medicine consulting clinic, which serves as a referral center for the evaluation of occupational and environmental exposures in Southern California.
-Our physicians are also highly skilled at performing medical and fitness evaluations for employees of businesses and organizations.
+Our physicians are also highly skilled at performing medical and fitness evaluations for employees of businesses/organizations.

-Our division also has extensive research programs, which provide medical students, graduate students and residents with unique opportunities to address important topics in the laboratories as well as in the field.
-We have one of the top programs in the country for researching work organizations.
-Beyond identifying safety hazards such as lead and asbestos, our researchers work to analyze the cardiovascular effects of occupational stress, including the way work is structured and the intensity of work demands on employees.
-Other major research topics include reproductive and developmental toxicology, neurotoxicology, occupational health psychology, and children’s environmental health.
+Our division has extensive research programs, which provide graduate students and residents with unique opportunities to address important topics in both the laboratory and the field, including researching work organizations.
+Beyond identifying safety hazards such as lead and asbestos, our researchers work to analyze the cardiovascular effects of occupational stress, reproductive and developmental toxicology, neurotoxicology, occupational health psychology, and children’s environmental health.

-It is our mission to train the best scientists and clinicians, to make new contributions through research and to provide the best care for our patients.
+It is our mission to train the best scientists and clinicians, make new contributions through research, and provide the best care for our patients.

 Occupational Medicine Residency Program

-The Occupational Medicine Residency Program is the core teaching program of the Division of Occupational and Environmental Medicine in the School of Medicine at UC Irvine.
+The Occupational Medicine Residency Program is the core teaching program of the Division of Occupational and Environmental Medicine.

-The Occupational Medicine Residency program is designed as a two-year training experience consisting of integrated clinical, academic, and practicum training with ongoing core residency training activities.
+The OM Residency program is designed as a two-year training experience consisting of integrated clinical, academic, and practicum training with ongoing core residency training activities.
 As part of this program, we offer a Master’s of Science degree in Environmental Health Sciences and require our residents to complete a research thesis.
-The residency provides extensive didactic core lectures, seminars and a journal club in environmental and occupational medicine.
-In addition, our residents complete rotations at a range of field training sites — including workplace-based programs — to gain hands-on experience managing occupational health issues.
+The residency provides extensive core lectures, seminars and a journal club in environmental and occupational medicine.
+Our residents also complete rotations at field training sites — including workplace-based programs — to gain hands-on experience managing occupational health issues.

 For further information, contact: